Denmark: Gækkebreve and Chocolate Eggs – A Danish Easter tradition

-Around Easter, the kids in Denmark make letters with rhymes and riddles, so-called “gækkebreve”.
-A snowdrop is attached before the gækkebrev is sent to families and friends anonymously.
-Instead of your name, you just put dots, corresponding to the number of letters in your name.
+Around Easter, kids in Denmark make letters with rhymes and riddles, so-called “gækkebreve.”
+The letter itself is a piece of white paper, artfully cut and often resembling a snowflake or lace.
+The paper cuttings can be quite elaborate, featuring patterns that unfold to reveal symmetrical designs.
+A snowdrop is attached before the gækkebrev is sent anonymously to family and friends.
+Instead of signing your name, you just add dots corresponding to the number of letters in your name.

-Anyway, it’s such a fun tradition, so the other day, I decided to try my luck with a gækkebrev again.
-It’s been more than 20 years since I made my last gækkebrev, so I was a bit rusty and I accidentally cut through some of the paper edges (which weren’t meant to be cut through), but hopefully, I can still use it to cash in an egg or two?
+As far as I know, sending gækkebreve is an Easter tradition unique to Denmark.
+It’s such a fun tradition, so the other day I decided to try my luck with a couple of gækkebreve again.
+It’s been quite a while since I made my last gækkebrev, so I was a bit rusty and accidentally cut through some of the edges that weren’t meant to be cut, but hopefully I’ll still be able to cash in a chocolate egg or two 🙂

 Generic selectors